How to Protect Your Data with Free Cloud Storage

 What is Cloud Storage?
 And How Does the Free Plan Work?

-Think of cloud storage as a secure cloud vault accessible only by you.
-Inside, you can store your precious files like photos, documents, and videos, just like placing valuables in a safe at home.
+Think of cloud storage as a secure cloud vault accessible only to you.
+Inside, you can store your precious files, such as photos, documents, and videos, just like you would place valuables in a safe at home.

 The plans vary from one cloud storage provider to another.
 Others are free, allowing you some space (like 15 GB in Google Drive or 5 GB on iCloud) and essential functions like synchronisation, file sharing, and backup.
 To begin uploading your files to the cloud, you can register using your email and password.
 It’s easy to sign up and secure your documents while still being able to access them from anywhere.

-The free space might run out quickly if you have many big files.
+If you have many big files, your free space might run out quickly.
 You can buy more storage or free up some space by removing files.
-Also, free plans may need advanced security features, versioning control or collaboration tools.
+Also, free plans may need advanced security features, versioning control, or collaboration tools.

 The crucial point is that storing confidential files on free plans can be risky.
 You need complete control over who can access your files or how secure they are.